-The Muppet Babies Happy Meal toys were double the fun because each character was on their own set of wheels.
-Kermit, Miss Piggy, Gonzo, and Fozzie each came with their own vehicle: a car, trike, skateboard, and rolling rocking horse, which you could swap between the characters for seemingly endless combinations of racing.
+The Muppet Babies Happy Meal toys were double the fun because each character was on a set of wheels.
+Kermit, Miss Piggy, Gonzo, and Fozzie each came with vehicles: a car, trike, skateboard, and rolling rocking horse, which you could swap between the characters for seemingly endless combinations of racing.
 They were so popular that McDonald's re-released them in the 1990s.

 Garfield mugs were 'the most wanted.'

 In this late '80s commercial, Garfield refers to his face on this glassware set as "the most wanted mug in America."
 (See what he did there?)
 And at just 69 cents with the purchase of a Happy Meal, they sold like hotcakes.
 Though the internet seems to have confused the trademark date (1978) with the product release date (1987), '80s kids have no question about when these came out: we can still feel the scalding hot Nesquik through the glass in our hands while we flip the channel from Growing Pains to Golden Girls.

 Packaging was an environmental disaster.

 Back in the '80s, before climate change was a household topic of conversation, nearly every item you could purchase from McDonald's was served in styrofoam.
 While you could probably still visit those unfortunately well-preserved burger boxes in landfills and oceans to this day, the company announced in 1990 that it would swap out its styrofoam for paper packaging, and has slowly made the switch over a matter of decades.

 In Officer Big Mac's playground jail, the burger ate you.